 If all else fails, selling your home at auction can attract prequalified buyers and, if successful, can reduce the carrying costs associated with a home languishing on the MLS for months.
 Because an auction is designed to set off a bidding war, the final price could exceed that of a negotiated sale.
 Professional help is key, however.
 You will need a recognized auction house and a real estate agent, attorney, or other professionals to assist you in deciding whether an auction would work for you and what type of auction to have and to hold your hand throughout the auction process.

-You may need to invest in fixing the most obvious problems, though not necessarily spend thousands for major home improvements.
+You might need to invest in fixing the most obvious problems, though not necessarily spend thousands for major home improvements.
 Broadly speaking, the most cost-effective home improvements are those that give the home a more contemporary, move-in ready feel, such as:

 The outcome to avoid is one where you spend a lot and it doesn't suit buyers' taste.
 That's why a good alternative can be to give prospective buyers a cash incentive for later home improvements.
 It's best to strike a balance between the needs of cash-tight buyers who want the home to be move-in ready and those who will have money to make their own improvements.